MicrosoftDocs/customer-insights/ci-docs/data-unification-contacts.md

    [!INCLUDE [m3-task-details-include](includes/m3-task-details.md)]

-When the unification process completes, the unified contact profile entity, called *ContactProfile*, displays on the **Entities** page in the **Profiles** section.
+When the unification process completes, the unified contact profile entity, called *ContactProfile*, displays on the **Entities** page in the **Semantic entities** section.
 The first successful unification run creates the unified *ContactProfile* entity.
 All subsequent runs expand that entity.

 ### Review the results of contact unification